-Below you will learn the science, technique and best practices essential to making outstanding French Press coffee.
+Below you will find the Texas Coffee School step-by-step guide for how to make vacuum siphon coffee.
+You will learn the specific parameters, technique, and best practices essential to making outstanding coffee with your “vacpot.”
 If you want to learn more about coffee extraction and gain an in-depth understanding of every primary coffee brewing method, check out our Coffee Education Program for a complete list of upcoming coffee classes and barista training workshops.

 ABOUT THE BREW METHOD: